How to Hedge a Portfolio

-Today’s Forex trader is not only a currency trader anymore.
-Brokerage houses adapted their offering with products like:
+Today’s FX trader is not only a currency trader anymore.
+Forex brokerage houses adapted their offering with products like:

 - Commodities: gold, oil, silver, etc.

 - Stock indexes: DJIA (Dow Jones Industrial Average), Nasdaq, S&P500, Xetra Dax, CAC40, etc.

 Options trading becomes more and popular among Forex traders.
 And, for a good reason.

 Together with the other financial products mentioned above, they offer a great way to diversify a portfolio.
 We all know the currency market moves in a correlated manner and that the biggest challenge of all is to find out a way to avoid overtrading.